 Price: Reasonable £11 – £13 per bowl of ramen

 Menu must haves: Tantanmen 3 (vegetarian), Notkotsu (vegan), Yuzu Tonkotsu

 Bonedaddies really do know how to nail their ramen – the classic Japanese noodle soup.
 The layers of flavour and texture in their beautiful bowls are just so, so satisfyingly tasty and have led to a small cluster of restaurants opening across London in recent years.
 This hipster outfit are not mucking around; they take serious pride and care to craft each element, ensuring the result is a mouth watering, rich, umami flavoured broth synonymous with the Japanese dish.
 We feel that they have earned their way onto this list, especially as their vegan dishes are just as great as their meaty counterparts.

 Location: Unit 39, Brixton Village, Coldharbour Ln, London SW9 8PS

 Price: Reasonable main dishes under £10

 Just one more pancake style dish, we promise.
-Our last, but by no means least pancake pick is okonomiyaki the Japanese dinning option hailing from Kansai or Hiroshima.
+Our last, but by no means least pancake pick is okonomiyaki, the Japanese dining option hailing from Kansai or Hiroshima.
 This dish is made from a savoury batter mixed with a range of different ingredients, which is then fried and finished with a sweet, tangy sauce and Japanese mayo.
-The name comes from the Japanese word ‘okonomi’, meaning ‘how you like’, relating to the choice of fillings then available – though most commonly filled with shredded cabbage, seafood or meat.
+The name comes from the Japanese word ‘okonomi’, meaning ‘how you like’, relating to the choice of fillings then available – though it is most commonly filled with shredded cabbage, seafood or meat.
 Brixton’s Okan is the perfect venue to enjoy this delectable savoury treat, as the restaurant is tiny but perfectly formed, making for a very intimate dining experience.

 Menu must haves: Okan Special (prawn, squid, kimchi and sweetcorn)